- Sustainable Communities: community planning, social capital, social networks

 A Comparative Analysis of Iowa Watershed Organizations: Structure, Function, and Social Infrastructure.

-In 2012, Iowa released the Iowa Nutrient Reduction Strategy (INRS) as a response to the hypoxic zone in the Gulf of Mexico, acknowledging the role that agriculturally dominant states play in water quality issues downstream.
+In 2013, Iowa released the Iowa Nutrient Reduction Strategy (INRS) as a response to the hypoxic zone in the Gulf of Mexico, acknowledging the role that agriculturally dominant states play in water quality issues downstream.
 The INRS is reliant on voluntary implementation of conservation practices to mitigate field runoff.
 Such implementation can be difficult to achieve at the watershed scale, and the INRS in particular has received criticism for its slow pace of implementation.
-Social infrastructure—defined as how communities come together to solve problems—is critical to this large-scale, voluntary implementation.
-To better understand this critical component, I am proposing a comparative analysis of how six lowa watershed organizations using qualitative methods, primarily stakeholder interviews, to gain first-hand accounts of how social infrastructure presents itself in these organizations, and how this in turn both affects and is affected by the groups’ structure and function.
+Social infrastructure—defined succinctly as how communities come together to solve problems—is critical to this large-scale, voluntary implementation.
+To better understand this critical component, I conducted a comparative analysis of five lowa watershed organizations using qualitative methods, primarily stakeholder interviews, to gain first-hand accounts of how social infrastructure presents itself in these organizations, and how this in turn both affects and is affected by the groups’ structure and function.
 From the analysis, I was able to create two concept maps of social infrastructure, as well as highlight the challenges and successes these organizations have had, including how the watershed organizations have helped to define what it means to be a community of the watershed.